ntnj/tunwg/README.md

 One of the primary goals for tunwg was to securely allow new clients to join without requiring any configuration or database on server, and to allow end to end SSL.

 The `tunwg` binary runs a user-space TCP/IP stack using [`gVisor netstack`](https://gvisor.dev/docs/user_guide/networking/).
 It generates a wireguard private key, and derives the IP address of wireguard connection based on a hash of the public key.
-On startup, it sends the public key to the tunwg server which replies with its own public key, estabilishing a wireguard connection between client and server.
+On startup, it sends the public key to the tunwg server which replies with its own public key, establishing a wireguard connection between client and server.

 The generated domain name is an encoding of the internal wireguard IP address and the port.
 When tunwg server receives a request, it parses the TLS SNI to get the domain and decodes it to an IP:port pair, which it then forwards the connection to over the internal wireguard network.